-3. Rapidly implement these policies following the 2024 review required by the Regulation no later than 2025): the legislators should seize the earliest opportunity to fix the apparent flaws in the current SPC Manufacturing Waiver legislation, i.e. immediately after the first review period in 2024.
-Waiting further would mean losing further business investments in Europe. - One legislation design instead of a patchwork: this timing provides the unique opportunity to craft a "one-design", coherent EU legislation on pharmaceuticals.
+- Conduct the overdue legislative review without further delay: the review of the SPC Waiver Regulation, originally foreseen for 2024, has not yet been conducted.
+There is now a clear expectation that this essential review will take place in 2025.
+The European Commission and co-legislators should seize this critical opportunity to fix the widely acknowledged shortcomings of the current SPC Manufacturing Waiver legislation and ensure that it delivers on its intended purpose.
+Delaying the review any further would mean prolonging the regulatory uncertainty, weakening the attractiveness of Europe as a manufacturing hub, and continuing to push business investments and operations outside the EU contrary to the EU's stated goal of achieving strategic autonomy in pharmaceuticals and of strengthening the competitiveness of its industry. - One legislation design instead of a patchwork: this timing provides the unique opportunity to craft a "one-design", coherent EU legislation on pharmaceuticals.
 It coincides with the EU Pharma legislation reform, which contains many other policies with the same objective, i.e. day 1 competition (e.g., the clarification of the EU Bolar exemption in the revised directive on human use medicines).
-It also coincides with the recasting of the relevant EU SPC law with proposals for Regulations on supplementary protection certificates as part of the IP Action Plan. - Regulations: the relevant Articles on the SPC Waiver in the relevant Regulations should be amended as soon as possible after the 2024 review required by the Regulation, to facilitate application of the SPC Waiver in practice, and to reduce the likelihood of unnecessary abusive litigation in the Member States. - Guideline/Notice: as an additional and rapid short-term measure: the European Commission should issue guidelines or a Notice to remove the existing uncertainties and limit the misuses of the unnecessary safeguards by SPC holders.
+It also coincides with the recasting of the relevant EU SPC law with proposals for regulations on supplementary protection certificates as part of the IP Action Plan.

+- Regulations: the relevant Articles on the SPC Waiver in the relevant Regulations should be amended as soon as possible after the review required by the Regulation, to facilitate application of the SPC Waiver in practice, and to reduce the likelihood of unnecessary abusive litigation in the Member States. - Guideline/Notice: as an additional and rapid short-term measure, the European Commission should issue guidelines or a Notice to remove the existing uncertainties and limit the misuses of the unnecessary safeguards by SPC holders.